build-server-protocol/build-server-protocol/docs/bsp.md

   /** The uri of the document where diagnostics are published. */ def uri: DocumentUri

+  /** The request id that originated this notification. */ def requestId: Option[String]

   /** The diagnostics to be published by the client. */ def diagnostics: List[Diagnostic]
 }
 ```

-The definition of `PublishDiagnosticsParams` is identical to LSP's.
+The definition of `PublishDiagnosticsParams` is similar to LSP's but contains the addition of an
+optional `requestId` field.
+Clients can use this id to know which request originated the
+notification.
+This field will be defined if the client defined it in the original request that
+triggered this notification.

 ### 1.6.2.
 Workspace Build Targets Request